Ajaiah-D/HunterCapstoneSpring2025/README.md

 ## Live Page (Only Frontend, Backend is not yet deployed)
 [Sleep Better](https://huntercapstonespring2025.onrender.com/analyze)

-Issues with live page
+### Issues with live page
-- Image not loading
+- Images not loading (**FIXED by importing each image in the beginning of each file before referencing it where it needs to be**)
 - Analyze Page not loading -> Current Work Around is to right click and go to inspect

 ## Home Page